 - Microsoft Outlook

 - Microsoft Access

 - Intuit QuickBooks

 - Electronic health record EHR software

-How do I Become a File Clerk?
+How Long Does it Take to Become a File Clerk?

 The table below shows the approximate number of File Clerks employed by various industries.